Battle of Orbetello: Aftermath

 On 23 June the Spanish fleet anchored off Porto Longone, where it was decided during a war council to relieve Orbetello after the most essential repairs had been made.
-Two days later several Dunkirkers were dispatched to force the Talamone's port mouth, and 8 ships arrived from Naples at Porto Santo Stefano, destroying or capturing about 70 tartanes and barges which contained the supplies of Thomas of Savoy's army during the operation.
+Two days later several Dunkirkers were dispatched to force the Talamone's port mouth, and eight ships arrived from Naples at Porto Santo Stefano, destroying or capturing about 70 tartanes and barges which contained the supplies of Thomas of Savoy's army during the operation.

 Du Daugnon, meanwhile, returned to Toulon.
 Despite his failure, reinforcements could later be carried to Talamone aboard five ships, and Linhares' attempts to dislodge the French siege lines were unsuccessful.
-Linhares disembarked 3.300 soldiers led by Pimienta, who divided them in two corps and advanced upon the French lines.
+Linhares disembarked 3,300 soldiers led by Pimienta, who divided them in two corps and advanced upon the French lines.
 The first one managed to occupy a hill on which a French cavalry attack was repulsed, but the second corps was dislodged after a 6-hour battle and forced to re-embark.
-400 wounded men were evacuated; the killed were left on the battlefield.
+Four hundred wounded men were evacuated; the killed were left on the battlefield.
 The siege was not lifted until an army under the Duke of Arcos and the Marquis of Torrecuso stormed the besieger camp a month later, killing or capturing over 7,000 men and taking all the artillery and the baggage, which turned the whole French campaign into a failure.

 Dissatisfied with the outcome of the naval battle, Philip IV, who expected that the French fleet would have been destroyed, and the honour of his navy restored, dismissed and imprisoned Count of Linhares and Admiral Pimienta, among other officers, accusing them of mismanagement and abandonment of their forces.
 Linhares was replaced by Luis Fernández de Córdoba, Pimienta by Jerónimo Gómez de Sandoval, and Bazán del Viso by Giannettino Doria.
-Philip IV also appointed his 17 year old illegitimate son John of Austria as Príncipe de la mar, commander of all the Hispanic maritime forces, giving him widespread orders and powers in order to end the perceived misrule of the Spanish Navy.
+Philip IV also appointed his 17-year-old illegitimate son John Joseph of Austria as Príncipe de la mar, commander of all the Hispanic maritime forces, giving him widespread orders and powers in order to end the perceived misrule of the Spanish Navy.
 The French failure at Orbetello contributed greatly to the reduction of the French pressure in Italy.
-6,000 soldiers from Naples could be consequently carried to Valencia to fight the French armies in Catalonia.
+Six thousand soldiers from Naples could be consequently carried to Valencia to fight the French armies in Catalonia.

 In September, a French expedition led by Charles de la Porte de la Meilleraye, with Portuguese help, succeeded in capturing the presidios of both Piombino and Porto Longone, which encouraged Francesco I d'Este, Duke of Modena, to change his allegiance from the Spanish monarchy to France.
+Four years later, with the start of The Fronde, John Joseph recovered Piombino on 19 June and Porto Longone on 31 July.